aishwaryasontakke/Zoo/README.md

 - one school of gold fish,
 - one palm tree in a pot.

 A Omnivore is a Carnivore and a Herbivore.
-The system is designed so such the zoo director can do what they director wants.
+The system is designed so such the zoo director can do what he wants.